telerik/kendo-ui-core/docs-aspnet-mvc/helpers/autocomplete/overview.md

 > **Important**
 >
 > The data source sorts the grouped data either in ascending or descending order.
-If you want to persist a specific group order, use the [server grouping feature](../../../kendo-ui/api/javascript/data/datasource#configuration-serverGrouping).
-Use the DataSource `ServerGrouping` method to define the `serverGrouping` option.
+To persist a specific group order, use the [server grouping feature](../../../kendo-ui/api/javascript/data/datasource#configuration-serverGrouping).
+To define the `serverGrouping` option, use the DataSource `ServerGrouping` method.

 ## Event Handling